Tech-at-DU/d3-tutorial/14-Pack/readme.md

 Here you created a new `pack` object and set its size.
 I matched the size to the size of the SVG element I was using.
 You should do the same by changing the numbers here: `.size([500, 500])`.
 The first number is the width and the second is the height.

 The next line `.padding(10)` sets the space between packed elements.
-You may want to come and adjust this value after you see what your pack diagram looks like.
+You may want to adjust this value after you see what your pack diagram looks like.

 ## Creating a Root node